HOLOGRAPHICpizza/VDC-OpenSim/README.txt

 This is a custom distribution of OpenSim 0.7.3.1 for the Tec^Edge Virtual Discovery Center.

-To run prebuild scripts, you must copy over the following folders from the source distribution of OpenSim 0.7.3.1.
-I will create a more elegant solution if/when the need arises to have custom files in these folders:
-	- addon-modules
-	- bin

 The following database changes must be made:
 	Add the following columns to UserAccounts:
 		lastLoginTime - INT(11)